 It is important not to go into a hospital with a suspected measles-infected child yourself.
 If you go to the emergency room, let an adult enter and inform staff first so that staff can direct you through the right entrance to avoid further transmission.

 If your child is very ill and needs hospital treatment, you will receive it.
 There is no danger for vaccinated staff to provide care for your child, provided that they have received two doses of the vaccine.
 The important thing is that measles sufferers have their own isolation room where you do not risk infecting others.

 Is measles dangerous?

 In four out of five sick children, measles only lasts one to two weeks with fever, rash and sore eyes.
 However, one in five children have complications.
-Common complications include pneumonia, diarrhea and otitis that require antibiotic treatment or hospitalization a few days or longer.
+Common complications include pneumonia, diarrhea and otitis that require antibiotic treatment or hospitalization for a few days or longer.

 One in 1,000 children suffer from acute measles infection in the brain, measles encephalitis.
 It is a disease that can both cause permanent brain damage and can lead to death.

 A feared complication to measles is called Subacute Sclerosing Panencephalitis.
 This occurs five to thirty years after the measles disease, but usually around 10-12 years afterwards.
 It means that the sufferer gradually loses brain function and dies.
 There is no cure.
 This complication has previously been perceived as extremely rare.
 But recent research suggests that about 1 in 1,300 sufferers will receive it.
 Among children who suffer from measles before the age of 12 months, the risk is even higher.